rollyourown-xyz/ryo-website-content/rollyourown/projects/ryo-matrix/index.md

 #### Ingress proxy container

 The ingress proxy container terminates HTTP and HTTPS connections and distributes traffic to other containers.
-This component is provided by the [rollyourown.xyz](https://rollyourown.xyz) Ingress Proxy module and is a key building block for rollyourown.xyz projects.
+This component is provided by the rollyourown Ingress Proxy module and is a key building block for rollyourown.xyz projects.
 Further details can be found [here](/rollyourown/project_modules/ryo-ingress-proxy/).

 #### Coturn container

 The Coturn container provides a STUN/TURN server for enabling peer-to-peer communication between devices behind a NAT gateway.
-This component is provided by the [rollyourown.xyz](https://rollyourown.xyz) STUN/TURN Server module.
+This component is provided by the rollyourown STUN/TURN Server module.
 Further details can be found [here](/rollyourown/project_modules/ryo-coturn).

 #### Well-known container

 The well-known container responds to the well-known URIs `https://example.com/.well-known/matrix/client` and `https://example.com/.well-known/matrix/server` to support Matrix homeserver [discovery](https://github.com/matrix-org/synapse/blob/develop/docs/setup/installation.md#client-well-known-uri) and [delegation](https://github.com/matrix-org/synapse/blob/develop/docs/delegate.md).
 This enables the synapse homeserver to be hosted at `matrix.example.com` while the homeserver name is `example.com` and users can have matrix user IDs `@user:example.com`.
-This component is provided by the [rollyourown.xyz](https://rollyourown.xyz) Well-known Server module.
+This component is provided by the rollyourown Well-known Server module.
 Further details can be found [here](/rollyourown/project_modules/ryo-wellknown).

 #### Postgres container

 The Postgres container provides a PostgreSQL relational database as backend for the synapse homeserver container.
-This component is provided by the [rollyourown.xyz](https://rollyourown.xyz) PostgreSQL Database module.
+This component is provided by the rollyourown PostgreSQL Database module.
 Further details can be found [here](/rollyourown/project_modules/ryo-postgres).

 #### Synapse container